 How do you have or possess the mindset or disposition of Jesus Christ?

-It is as you imbibe and abide in the teaching of Christ that your natural or carnal mind will be progressively renewed, sanctified and reset to allow you demonstrate or walk in love as Jesus Christ did.
+It is as you imbibe and abide in the teaching of Christ that your natural or carnal mind will be progressively renewed, sanctified, and reset to allow you to demonstrate or walk in love as Jesus Christ did.

 You cannot love, pray and bless those who hate, hurt, abuse, or persecute you with a carnal or unrenewed mind!

-Lastly, commit yourself to learning from Jesus and walking in Jesus’ footsteps:
+Lastly, commit yourself to learn from Jesus and walk in Jesus’ footsteps:

 The Lord Jesus points out this truth to His disciples.